alexrutar/helichrysum/index.md

 ---

-A squire woke with rosy cheek
+A squire woke with rosy cheek <br>
-he donned his cap and shoe
+he donned his cap and shoe <br>
-He set out for the Oak to seek
+He set out for the Oak to seek <br>
 Where to, Old Oak, where to?

-His heart did for a maiden burn, the Oak a secret knew:
+His heart did for a maiden burn,<br>
+the Oak a secret knew:<br>
-Would the maid his love return?
+Would the maid his love return?<br>
 Where to, Old Oak, where to?

-It travels west, it travels east across the ocean blue,
+It travels west, it travels east<br>
+across the ocean blue,<br>
-It must escape the Roving Beast
+It must escape the Roving Beast<br>
 Where to, Old Oak, where to?

-The maid would wait and weep and pray
+The maid would wait and weep and pray<br>
-'till she found love anew
+'till she found love anew<br>
-The squire searches to this day
+The squire searches to this day<br>
-Where to, Old Oak, where to?
+Where to, Old Oak, where to?<br>

 ### First Era of Supremacy,<br>Reign of Viktor I